DigonIO/pypermission/docs/docs/nist.md

 !!! warning

-    This library is not compliant with the RBAC NIST standard, as the session concept is not implemented.
+    PyPermission is not compliant with the RBAC NIST standard, as the session concept is not implemented.

 The section numberings used below map 1:1 to the NIST standard sections for simple cross-referencing.